Flinders Petrie: Egypt Exploration Fund affiliation

 offered him work as the successor to Édouard Naville.
 Petrie accepted the position and was given the sum of £250 per month to cover the excavation expenses.
 In November 1884, Petrie arrived in Egypt to begin his excavations.

+Koptos

 Tanis dig

 He first went to a New Kingdom site at Tanis, with 170 workmen.
 He cut out the middle man role of foreman on this and all subsequent excavations, taking complete overall control himself and removing pressure on the workmen from the foreman to discover finds quickly but sloppily.
-Though he was regarded as an amateur and dilettante by more established Egyptologists, this made him popular with his workers, who found several small but significant finds that would have been lost under the old system.
+Though he was regarded as an amateur and dilettante by more established Egyptologists, this made him popular with his workers, who made several small but significant finds that would have been lost under the old system.

 Tell Nebesheh dig

 In 1886, while working for the Egypt Exploration Fund, Petrie excavated at Tell Nebesheh in the Eastern Nile Delta.
 This site is located 8 miles southeast of Tanis and, among the remains of an ancient temple there, Petrie found a royal sphinx, now located at the Museum of Fine Arts, Boston.